Own-Data-Privateer/hoardy-mail/README.md

 ## [offlineimap](https://github.com/OfflineIMAP/offlineimap), [imapsync](https://github.com/imapsync/imapsync), and similar

-- `imaparms fetch` does deliveries from an IMAP server to your MDA instead of trying to synchronize state between some combinations of IMAP servers and local `Maildir`s (i.e. for `imaparms fetch` your IMAP server is always the source, never the destination), which might seem like a lack of a feature at first, but
+- `imaparms fetch` does deliveries from an IMAP server to your Maildir/MDA/LDA instead of trying to synchronize state between some combinations of IMAP servers and local `Maildir`s (i.e. for `imaparms fetch` your IMAP server is always the source, never the destination), which might seem like a lack of a feature at first, but
   - `imaparms` lacking two-way sync also prevents you from screwing up your `imaparms` invocation options or restarting the program at an inopportune time and losing all your mail on the server on the next sync as a result (like you can with `offlineimap`),
   - i.e., with `imaparms` you won't ever lose any messages on the server if you never run `imaparms delete`, and if you do run `imaparms delete`, `imaparms`'s defaults try their best to prevent you from deleting any mail you probably did not mean to delete;
 - consequently, `imaparms` is much simpler to use as the complexity of its configuration is proportional to the complexity of your usage;